Balise42/sattools/README.md

   * commandline.cpp: command line parsing and dispatching
   * interactivemode.cpp: tiny console for formula creation and runs
 * Basic structures
-  * structs.h: small data structures that do not need any methods attached to them (namely, literals and assignments)
+  * structs.h: small data structures that do not need any methods attached to them (namely, literals)
+  * assignment.cpp: an assignment to a CNF formula
   * cnfclause.cpp: a CNF clause (disjunction of literals)
   * cnfformula.cpp: a CNF formula.
   * solvedcnf.cpp: a solved CNF formula (by bruteforce) - also allows checking for frozen variables.